wisp-lang/wisp/Readme.md

 #### Numbers

-Wisp numbers are JS numbers
+Wisp numbers are directly equivalent to JavaScript numbers:

 ```clojure
 1  ;; => 1